tungli/F5170-julia/3_Motion/README.md

 Since the same equations and solvers apply here, let us jump to the implementation right away.

 ## Implementation
-The script is named `van_allen.py`.
+Take a look at the [scipt](https://github.com/tungli/F5170-julia/blob/master/3_Motion/van_allen.jl).
-You can see that the implementation is basically the same as with the particle drift study.
+You can see that the implementation is roughly the same as with the particle drift study.
 Some differences here are:
  - We assume electric field is zero
  - Earth's magnetic field can be approximated as if produced by a (huge) magnetic dipole.

+You will need to implement the `bfield()` function that calculates the magnetic field from the "Earth dipole" at a certain position and calculate the magnetic dipole moment.
+Good luck!